dash-/git-wrapper2-promise/README.md

 higher-quality promisification implementation.

-**NOTE** In addition to implementing promises, this library removes the event emissions that were present in previous versions.
+**NOTE** In addition to implementing promises, this library removes the event emissions that were present in previous versions (git-wrapper and git-wrapper2).
 If you desire event emissions, you must therefore implement them yourself.

+**NOTE** Unlike previous versions (git-wrapper and git-wrapper2), this library does not call process.chdir() to change the process current working directory to the repository directory (as provided by the git-dir option).
+This has various issues if consumer code changes to a different directory (particularly in asynchronous logic).
+Instead, it relies on proper usage of git-dir and work-tree options.
+For this to work easily for consumers, if a git-dir option is provided, it is automatically appended with the .git sub-directory, and if a work-tree option is not specified in combination with git-dir, it will automatically be set to the specified base repository directory.

 ## Installation